sersam363blb-netizen/weight-tracking-system-python/README.md

 - Matplotlib

 ## Notes
-This project was developed for educational and portfolio purposes to demonstrate data processing, calculations, and visualization in Python.
+This project was developed for educational and portfolio purposes to demonstrate health data tracking, calculations, and data visualization in Python.